 Susan Bernofsky (Director, Literary Translation, the School of the Arts)

 Geraldine Downey (Director, Center for Justice at Columbia University)

 Jesús Velasco (Chair, Department of Latin American and Iberian Cultures)

 Rita Charon (Director, Program in Narrative Medicine, Medical School)

 Bernard Harcourt (Center for Contemporary Critical Thought, Law School)

-**The Global Language Justice initiative is now accepting applications for Postdoctoral Fellows for the 2017-2018 academic year**
+**The Global Language Justice initiative is now accepting applications for Graduate Fellows for the 2017-2018 academic year**